 The best treatment for hives is to identify the allergic component and eliminate it from the patient’s lifestyle.
 In the case of medications, however, this may not be feasible.
 Antihistamines may provide temporary relief and seem to be preventive when taken regularly, not just when an outbreak occurs.
 For chronic hives, oral corticosteroids may be prescribed.

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. J. Scott Kasteler, Dr. J. Mark Jackson, Dr. Kevin O'Bryan, Dr. Todd Rickett, Dr. Molly Moye and Dr. Melissa Wise, offering Hives treatment to the residents of Louisville, Kentucky.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. J. Mark Jackson, Dr. Kevin O'Bryan, Dr. Todd Rickett, Dr. Molly Moye, Dr. Melissa Wise and Dr. Elena Kurland, offering Hives Treatment treatment to the residents of Louisville, Kentucky.

 Call (502) 583-7546 or fill out the consult form to request your appointment today.